magnificus/Super-Evolution/README.md

 I have been able to reliably get the "solution" (it's x^2 + y - 2), though the time it takes to get the result varies.
 This is definitely on the lower end of provided inputs though, the more you give it the better it'll become.

+input:

+x = 1, y = 2, z = 5, res = 9

+x = 1, y = 0, z = 5, res = 7

+returns 2x + y + z very quickly.

+x = 1, y = 2, res = 2

+x = 4, y = 3, res = 65

+returns 1 + x^y very quickly.

 TODO more results

 ## Problems

 Overfitting, though doesn't seem to be as big of an issue as anticipated.
+The maximum tree depth essentially blocks the equations from becoming too complex.

 The program has a harder time finding combinations of very large static numbers and small polynomial factors.